Tyler Kroft: Cincinnati Bengals

-2015 season

 Kroft was drafted by the Cincinnati Bengals in the third round, 85th overall, in the 2015 NFL Draft.
 He played back-up to Pro Bowl tight end Tyler Eifert.
 He caught his first career touchdown in Week 16 against the San Francisco 49ers on a 20-yard pass from A. J. McCarron.
 He played in all 16 games his rookie season with six starts, recording 11 receptions for 129 yards and one touchdown.

-2016 season

-Kroft was third on the depth chart behind Eifert and C. J. Uzomah for much of the season, compiling ten receptions for 92 yards off the bench.
+Kroft was third on the depth chart behind Eifert and C. J. Uzomah for much of the 2016 season, compiling ten receptions for 92 yards off the bench.

-2017 season

-Kroft began the season behind Tyler Eifert, but after Eifert was injured in Week 2, Kroft took the starting role.
-In Week 4, he had six receptions for 68 yards and two touchdowns against the Browns, leading the team and setting career bests in all three categories.
-In Week 9, he had a career-long 59-yard reception against Jacksonville en route to a career-best 79 receiving yards.
+Kroft began the 2017 season behind Tyler Eifert, but after Eifert was injured in Week 2, Kroft took the starting role.
+In Week 4, he had six receptions for 68 yards and two touchdowns against the Cleveland Browns, leading the team and setting career bests in all three categories.
+In Week 9, he had a career-long 59-yard reception against the Jacksonville Jaguars en route to a career-best 79 receiving yards.
 In Weeks 11 and 12 he had back-to-back receiving touchdowns for the first time in his career, both of one yard; the one in Week 11 occurred after teammate Dre Kirkpatrick returned an interception 101 yards, but committed an unforced fumble just before reaching the end zone.
 He finished the 2017 season with 42 receptions for 404 receiving yards and seven receiving touchdowns.

-2018 season

-Kroft suffered a foot injury in Week 5 and missed the next five games in hopes he could return.
+In 2018, Kroft suffered a foot injury in Week 5 and missed the next five games in hopes he could return.
 He was placed on injured reserve on November 16, 2018, officially ending his season.
 He played in five games and finished with four receptions for 36 yards.

 Buffalo Bills

-2019 season

 On March 13, 2019, Kroft signed a three-year $18.75 million contract with the Buffalo Bills.
-On May 20, on the first day of OTAs, he broke his foot during practice, which required surgery.
+On May 20, on the first day of organized team activities, he broke his foot during practice, which required surgery.
 Kroft finished the season with six catches for 71 yards and a touchdown, which he scored during a Week 15 game against the Pittsburgh Steelers in the fourth quarter, allowing the Bills to win 17–10 and clinch a playoff spot.

-2020 season

-In Week 3 against the Los Angeles Rams, Kroft filled in for injured starter Dawson Knox, catching four passes for 24 yards and two touchdowns, including the game-winning score from Josh Allen as Buffalo won 35–32.
+In Week 3 of the 2020 season against the Los Angeles Rams, Kroft filled in for injured starter Dawson Knox, catching four passes for 24 yards and two touchdowns, including the game-winning score from Josh Allen as Buffalo won 35–32.
 Kroft was placed on the reserve/COVID-19 list by the team on November 14, 2020, and activated on November 19.
 He was placed back on the COVID-19 list on January 2, 2021, and activated again two days later.
 Overall, he finished the 2020 season with 12 receptions for 119 receiving yards and three receiving touchdowns.